sourque/website/_posts/blog/2018-08-25-studying-for-the-ccent.md

----
-title: Studying for the CCENT
+--- title: Studying for the CCENT
 layout: post
 blog: true
 published: true
 ---

-TL;DR: Studying for the CCENT was fun, and knowing yourself allows you to study better.
+TL;DR: Studying for the CCENT was fun, and picking up on what works for me has helped me accomplish my goals more effectively.
 I have always been absolutely terrible at studying.

 I love the concept of knowing a lot.
 Picking up a hefty textbook on physics or math and flipping through it makes me wish I sat down and understood everything in the book.
 There's so much knowledge contained within these pages.
 I don't know what drives this compulsory infatuation with books and the idea of learning, but, as is paralleled in my studies, concepts are a far cry from practicality and actually _doing_ things.